Shure SM58 Vocal Microphone Review

 The Shure SM58 Excels at Live Vocal Performance

-As alluded to, the Shure SM58 dynamic mic has a very sturdy and rugged design – pretty much as good as it gets, and this makes it well suited to the demands of live performance.
+As alluded to earlier in this Shure SM58 review, the mic has a very sturdy and rugged design.
+Its ruggedness is pretty much as good as it gets, and this makes it well suited to the demands of live performance.
 Hold one in your hand and you will be able to tell how solid and well-built the microphone is.
 Its durability and toughness is a huge plus on the road and in live performances.

 The SM58 also handles very high sound pressure levels (SPL) without the sound becoming distorted, which is also important for live performance.
-The max SPL for the Shure SM58 is 180 decibels.
+The max SPL for the Shure SM58 dynamic mic is 180 decibels.

 The built-in pop filter is another very valuable feature for performing live when you would not want to use a regular pop filter as it would not look very visually appealing on stage.